lulv3/SnakeInCPP/README.md

 4. **Link SDL2 Libraries**:
    - Still in the project properties, navigate to "Linker" > "Input".
+   - Add the path to the SDL2 `lib` directory in "Additional Library Directories".
    - Add `SDL2.lib` and `SDL2main.lib` to the "Additional Dependencies".

 ## Usage